KenyanInAmerica/pacman-search/README.md

-# Pacman Search
+## Pacman Search

-### A program that utilizes several different searching algorithms to solve a pacman puzzle.
+A program that utilizes several different searching algorithms to solve pacman puzzles.